 by Greg Cooper

-The use of Unmanned Aerial Systems is a new and emerging industry.
+The use of Uncrewed Aircraft Systems is a new and emerging industry.
 UAS also have diverse uses from recreational to search and rescue, surveying, infrastructure inspection and photography and video.
 Many people are not yet aware of what is involved in safe drone operations for commercial use.
 Here are a few common drone questions answered:

 Drones are just a fun toy, right?

-Although drones may be small and the pilot is operating the drone remotely, the Federal Aviation Administration (FAA) regards and classifies all drones as aircraft, just like helicopters, small airplanes and commercial jets.
-Because drones operate in the same national airspace as other aircraft users, all drones need to be registered with the FAA.
+Although drones may be small and the pilot is operating the drone remotely, the Federal Aviation Administration (FAA) regards and classifies all drones as aircraft, just like helicopters, small airplanes and commercial jets as they share and operate in the same national airspace.
+All drones greater than 0.55lb (250g) need to be registered with the FAA.
+If a sub 0.55lb drone is being used for commercial purposes then it also needs to be registered.

 Do you need to be licensed to fly a drone?